styusuf/Serenity/team30final/README.txt

 Part 3.
 Running the Demo
 ========================

-You can check the demo.mov movie file to see a demo.
+You can check the ./DOC/demo.mov movie file to see a demo.

 Please follow the following steps to run the application,